anik071/University-Management-System/README.md

 # University-Management-System
-try to understand the ui files
+try to understand the source files